galaxyproject/training-material/GUIDELINES.md

 First of all, **thank you** for contributing.

-Here, you can find few rules to follow in order to add and maintain the training material.

 By contributing, you agree that we may redistribute your work under [our license](LICENSE.md), and to follow the Guidelines in this document.
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.

 # How to contribute